xieweiAlex/English_Learning/media/bojack-horseman/bojack5.md

 I deserve to be adored by a man, yet here my dreams lie **dormant**!
 I like that you're **razzing** me.
 **full of life**
-Why do all these idealistic, **vivacious** women eventually turn bitter and cruel after being with me? -
+Why do all these idealistic, **vivacious** women eventually turn bitter and cruel after being with me?
-What's the common **denominator**?
+What's the **common denominator**?
 I'm gonna go **dry off**, you two **chat it up**.
 So you can **wean** yourself **off** of having fears!
 It was, like, a very **formative** part of my childhood.